Left: Alexander circa, 1985

-Distinguishing Characteristics: Biracial (African American/white) Male, Red/Auburn hair, Brown eyes, Alexander has scars on his outside left calf, the right corner of his mouth, and scars around his ankles, Alexander might use the name “Salaam Alexander Roberson” which is what his father refers to him as
+Distinguishing Characteristics: Biracial Male; Alexander is African American and Caucasian, Red/Auburn hair, Brown eyes, Alexander has scars on his outside left calf, the right corner of his mouth, and scars around his ankles, Alexander might use the name “Salaam Alexander Roberson” which is what his father refers to him as

 NCMEC Number: 603385

 Alexander was last seen on November 9th 1985 in South Lake Tahoe, California.
 He was abducted by his non-custodial father, Ulysses H. Robertson, from San Francisco, California.
 In December of that year, his mother, Rosemary Olive went to Ulysses home in South Lake Tahoe to get the current whereabouts of her son.